Eventually Constant and stagnating functions in non-Lindel\"of spaces: Type I manifolds: when .

-The main result of this section implies that $\mathsf{EC}(M,\R)\not\Rightarrow a\mathsf{S}(M,\R)$ for $M$ a manifold, and hence $w\mathsf{S}\not\Rightarrow a\mathsf{S}$ as well.
+It is natural to ask whether some of these arrows reverse.
+We already know that $\mathsf{S}\not\Rightarrow\mathsf{EC}$; hence, $w\mathsf{S}\not\Rightarrow\mathsf{EC}$ as well.
+The main result of this section implies that $\mathsf{EC}(M)\not\Rightarrow a\mathsf{S}(M)$ for $M$ a manifold, and hence $w\mathsf{S}\not\Rightarrow a\mathsf{S}$ as well.
 As a small warm up, let us show that some manifolds do lack retractions.
 This is weaker than what we really need for the main theorem of this section, but the proof contains one idea that will use again, which is contained in the following lemma.
 It might be interesting to note that this is the only result from basic algebraic topology that we need.